- Video recording of 2021 YSR Information Session

 - Your consent to access your York University transcript.

 Please note that you can only apply to the York Seneca Rehabilitation Certificate Program between YSRP application window.
-Application deadline for this term is March 13th 2017.

 Frequently Asked Questions

 - Questions about your eligibility to apply to the YSR program